Nivalyx/osu-wiki/wiki/Beatmap/Hype/en.md

 ## Ranking requirement

 In order to be eligible for [nomination](/wiki/Beatmap_ranking_procedure#nominations), a beatmap needs to accumulate at least **5 hypes** (or one complete bar of the hype train) from other users.
-Additional hypes do not contribute towards the beatmap's eligibility for ranking, although they do help in making the beatmap more visible in the [beatmap listing](https://osu.ppy.sh/beatmapsets) when searching for beatmaps based on their [nomination status](https://osu.ppy.sh/beatmapsets?sort=nominations_desc&s=pending).
+Additional hypes do not contribute towards the beatmap's eligibility, although they do help in making the beatmap more visible in the [beatmap listing](https://osu.ppy.sh/beatmapsets) when searching for beatmaps based on their [nomination status](https://osu.ppy.sh/beatmapsets?sort=nominations_desc&s=pending).

 ## Limit